 In 2015, Hawaii Wildfire’s Technical Advisory Committee, comprised of over 35 fire and natural resource experts from across the state, discussed Hawaii’s lack of consolidated landscape-level information on vegetative fire fuels treatments.
 Hawaii Wildfire prioritized addressing this issue due to its importance toward furthering activities to protect natural resources and communities from wildfire.
-Now funded by State Grant-in-Aid and US Forest Service grants, Hawaii Wildfire is coordinating workshops to develop island-by-island vegetative fire fuels management maps.
+Funded by State Grant-in-Aid and US Forest Service grants, Hawaii Wildfire spent 2018 coordinating workshops to develop island-by-island vegetative fire fuels management maps.

 With your help and with the information you provide, this project will result in landscape-scale maps to:

 Improve ability of landowners & land managers to plan projects and secure funding for vegetative fuels management efforts;

 Identify and communicate vegetative fuels management needs and priorities;

 Enhance communication among partners, neighbors, and funders by providing visual aids and a collaborative workshop process; and,